Cake by Jo Ann Thweatt shown here. Copyright 2011 Jo Ann Thweatt

 Jo Ann's cake is covered in Rolled Buttercream.

 Our organization started in 1999, and was then called the West Tennessee Country Decorators.
 The group was originally organized by Jo Ann Thweatt, a Wilton teacher for more than 40 years, and other Wilton teachers and students.
 Word of mouth was the best we could do at that time but things have certainly changed!
 When we started we met in our members' homes, sharing information, customer stories and, of course, our knowledge through various Sugar Arts demonstrations.
-Since the Fall of 2011, we have begun meeting at a local restaurant, then a new company called SweetWise, to provide fellowship and continue demonstrations of all facets of the Sugar Arts. (see calendar on the home page) We have not forgotten our original Mission - to help educate Sugar Artists.
+Since the Fall of 2011, we have begun meeting at a local restaurant, then a new company called SweetWise, and are currently seeking a permanent home, to provide fellowship and continue demonstrations of all facets of the Sugar Arts. (see calendar on the home page) We have not forgotten our original Mission - to help educate Sugar Artists.
 We continue to share our talents on a monthly basis.
 See our Calendar of Events on the Home page near the bottom.

 Recently, the group was asked to help bring a fellow Sugar Artists' dream to fruition.
 RiRi MacGruder, a long time volunteer in various local Sugar Arts organizations, including the Delta Fair and 4-H, saw a need, but she knew she needed help to fill it.
 Her dream was to bring a Sugar Arts Show and Competition to the Memphis area.
 Our group felt it was a great opportunity to encourage the Sugar Arts, as well as bring something really cool to Memphis.
 We agreed to help.
 It was at this meeting our new name was voted on to reflect changes within our industry.
 These changes better qualify our members to the general public.
 It was also at this meeting we began using Robert's Rules of Order, and elected officers.